achi08rbb/nfl_project/README.md

   - Future queries would most likely involve computing data pertinent to teamId or athleteId.
   - No clustering was performed since the dataset is relatively small and the benefits may not be as pronounced as with large datasets.

-## **Transformations**
+## **Transformation**
-  - Tranformations were defined with Spark, although the dataset is relatively small.
+  - Transformation code is found in [airflow](./airflow/code/transform_pyspark.py) folder.Tranformations were defined with Spark, although the dataset is relatively small.
 For learning purposes, Spark was the tool of choice.
   - Spark jobs were submitted to Dataproc

 ## **Dashboard**